 5. The Carrick Golf Course

 Golfers are truly spoilt for choice when it comes to a great game of golf on Loch Lomond.
 Play the cheeky 9-hole 'Wee Demon' as a testing warm up to the 18-holes on the championship Carrick golf course.
 The beautiful landscape will serve as motivation to take your best shot.
-After a round, enjoy a rewarding drink or a bite to eat at The Claret Jug or The Boat House restaurant.
+After a round, enjoy a rewarding drink or a bite to eat at The Clubhouse at Cameron or The Boat House restaurant.

 6. Mountain Biking